-- Establish, implement and maintain an audit plan to examine and evaluate the adequacy and effectiveness of the Company's risk management, internal control and governance systems; - Issue recommendations based on the results of the internal audit activity carried out, in accordance with the internal audit plan; - Follow up the implementation of the recommendations made; and - Provide timely, accurate and relevant reporting in relation to internal audit matters to the Board of Directors through the Audit Committee.
+- Establish, implement and maintain an audit plan to examine and evaluate the adequacy and effectiveness of the Company's risk management, internal control and governance systems; - Issue recommendations based on the results of the internal audit activity carried out, in accordance with the internal audit plan;

+- Follow up the implementation of the recommendations made; and - Provide timely, accurate and relevant reporting in relation to internal audit matters to the Board of Directors through the Audit Committee.

 The Board has delegated to the Audit Committee the responsibility for the oversight and monitoring of the activities of the Internal Audit Function.
-As such, the Internal Audit Function reports directly to the Audit Committee and it also reports administratively to the General Manager.
+As such, the Internal Audit Function reports directly to the Audit Committee.